What is a payment service provider (PSP)?

 Challenges of using payment service providers

 While payment service providers offer many pros for businesses, there may be some challenges to keep in mind.
 One of the primary concerns is cost.
-Apart from transaction fees, PSPs may charge setup fees and other hidden fees that can affect your profit margins.
+Apart from transaction fees, PSPs may charge setup fees or other fees beyond the standard rates that can affect your profit margins.

 For instance, while many PSPs may allow you to collect payments in multiple currencies, you may only be able to withdraw them in your home currency.
 If you get a payment in Euros but your account is in USD, the PSP will convert the Euros to US Dollars when you withdraw your earnings.
 This exposes you to currency conversion fees and exchange rate fluctuations, and many PSPs often charge a fee for this, which can increase your costs and affect your profits.